HarperDB/documentation/versioned_docs/version-4.5/foundations/core-concepts.md

 Static methods on the `Resource` class handle common operations like parsing paths, running transactions, and enforcing access controls, while instance methods give you a transactional view of individual records.

 :::info
 💡 **Why it matters:** Whether you’re working with standard tables or custom-defined resources, everything in Harper’s data layer builds on the same model.
-This gives you consistency when modeling data and flexibility to extend it with your own logic
+This gives you consistency when modeling data and flexibility to extend it with your own logic.
+For full details, see the [Resource reference documentation](../reference/resources/).
 :::

 ## Server